 Recent projects include a stint at BAM in New York with David Dorfman Dance and composer Sam Crawford, a percussive score created on a tower of used car parts for choreographer Gabriel Masson at the Bates Dance Festival, and a contemporary ballet soundtrack based on five of Colorado's native birds with Ballet Nouveau Colorado.
 He also recently created a new "underwater" section for David Taylor Dance Theatre's touring production “Rainforest.”
 Several Cds of his work are available: Sea Spirits, Music from Theater of the Vampires, Lazer Vaudeville, Rainforest, and others.

-Music and dance build mindfulness and community bridges between the past and the future, so vital in our modern times.
+Music and dance build bridges from the past to the future by basking in the present.

 Full Biography: www.megyork.com